geekjournal/tournaments-to-json/README.md

 - `docker rm -f t2j`
 - `docker ps`

-4. Run the server
+4. Run the t2j service on localhost

-- `docker run -d --restart unless-stopped -p 3000:8080 --name t2j geekjournal/t2j:latest --mount source=/tmp,target=/tmp`
+- `docker run -d --restart unless-stopped -p 3000:8080 -v /tmp:/tmp --name t2j geekjournal/t2j:latest`
   > NOTE: We are mounting `/tmp` on localhost (source) to `/tmp` in the running container so that the container can write out the tournaments.json file.
 We can use this to recover the latest data for restarts. e.g. copy /tmp/tournaments.json to the working code directory, then rebuild the container so it has the latest data on startup.

 5. ssh to remote server
 6. `docker login`
 7. `docker pull geekjournal/t2j:1.x`
 8. `docker stop t2j` or `docker rm -f t2j`
-9. `docker run -d --restart unless-stopped -p 3000:8080 --name t2j geekjournal/t2j:1.x --mount source=/tmp,target=/tmp`
+9. `docker run -d --restart unless-stopped -p 3000:8080 -v /tmp:/tmp --name t2j geekjournal/t2j:1.x`
+10. `docker ps`

 # Start the app